Skip to Main Content

 The Creative Kitchen in Its Local Context

-De Saffraan carries consecutive Michelin Plates for 2024 and 2025, a signal that the Guide's inspectors consider the cooking here worth noting at a level below star designation.
+De Saffraan has been recognised with Michelin Plates in 2024 and 2025.
 In the Netherlands, where Michelin coverage of mid-sized cities outside Amsterdam and The Hague remains selective, that recognition in Amersfoort carries contextual weight.
 The Plate classification indicates food worth eating on its own terms, without implying the structural precision that star-level counters demand.

 Creative Cooking in the Dutch Provinces